Cocoagoat/Nyanpasutats-frontend/README.md

 ## Program Flow

 1. The user sends a request by either clicking on "Get List" on the homepage or visiting one of the three sections ("Get List" required beforehand).
-"Get List" will fetch and cache their list as well the seasonal stats (since those take by far the shortest amount of time to fetch).
+"Get List" will fetch and cache their MAL/Anilist list object, as well as generate their seasonal stats (to avoid having to make the user wait twice before they can access any section).
 2. The request goes through Cloudflare's WAF, reaching the Nginx server behind which the frontend and backend are running.
 3. The Nginx server redirects it to the Gunicorn socket, where the Django backend is running.
 4. Celery workers, split into three queues (one for each section), await requests on the backend.
 Once a request gets there, it is redirected to the appropriate queue based on the request's URL, and the relevant worker picks it up and begins/queues a task to generate the relevant data.